la-lo-go/tv-series-renaimer/README.md

 # TV Series RenAImer
-IA powered CLI tool for batch renaming TV series files for better recognition by media players such as Plex, Jellyfin, etc.
+AI powered CLI tool for renaming TV series files for better recognition by media players such as Plex, Jellyfin, etc.

 > [!CAUTION]
 > These tool is still in development and may not work as expected.
 Use at your own risk.